filipekiss/pure/readme.md

 ### `PURE_GIT_DELAY_DIRTY_CHECK`

 Time in seconds to delay git dirty checking for large repositories (git status takes > 5 seconds).
 The check is performed asynchronously, this is to save CPU.
-Defaults to `1800` seconds.
+Defaults to `1800` seconds (30 minutes).

 ### `PURE_PROMPT_SYMBOL`

 Defines the prompt symbol.
 The default value is `❯`.

+### `PURE_PROMPT_SYMBOL_ERROR`

+Defines the prompt symbol when the previous command returned anything other than `0`.
+The default value is `⊘`

 ### `PURE_GIT_DOWN_ARROW`